Macrometacorp/docs/docs/collections/graphs/quickstart.md

 ### Step 1.
 Connect to GDN

-The first step in using the Macrometa Global Data Network (GDN) is to establish a connection to a local region.
-When this code executes, it initializes the server connection to the region URL you specified.
-For more information about connecting to the GDN, refer to [Authentication](../account-management/auth/index.md).
+To use graphs with Macrometa Global Data Network (GDN), you must first establish a connection to a local region.
+When this code runs, it initializes the server connection to the region URL you specified.
+For more information about connecting to GDN, refer to [Authentication](../account-management/auth/index.md).

 <Tabs groupId="operating-systems">
 <TabItem value="js" label="JavaScript">